salignatmoandal/terralambda/README.md

 2. Fork & Branch

 Fork the repository to your GitHub account.

-Create a new branch: `git checkout -b feature/your-feature-name or bugfix/issue-number`.
+-Create a new branch: `git checkout -b feature/your-feature-name or bugfix/issue-number`.

+3.Code Style

+-Follow Go formatting conventions (gofmt) and Terraform style guidelines.
+-Lint your code before submitting (golangci-lint for Go, terraform fmt/terraform validate).